marmelab/curator-ai/README.md

 ## Initialize the project

-After cloning the repository, run the following command :

-```sh
-make init
-```

-It will install every dependencies.

-Then you can copy the `.env.sample` file as `.env`, and fill it with your info:
+After cloning the repository, you can copy the `.env.sample` file as `.env`, and fill it with your info:

 - `OPENAI_API_KEY`: your Open API key.
-- `SUPABASE_URL`: the url of your Supabase DB.
+- `NEXT_PUBLIC_SUPABASE_URL`: the url of your Supabase DB.
 - `SUPABASE_ANON_KEY`: the anon key of your Supabase BD.
 - `POSTMARK_API_KEY`: your Postmark API key.
 - `DEFAULT_POSTMARK_MAIL`: the default email you are using to communicate with the service.
 - `NGROK_AUTH_TOKEN`: your Ngrok auth token.

+Then run the following command :

+```sh
+make init
+```

+It will install every dependencies, build the project and migrate the db.

 ## Start the webpage